 Ross requires one letter of recommendation.
 It’s strongly recommended that candidates submit letters of recommendation from former supervisors who can speak to your professional abilities.

-Neither Ross nor SNRE requires that you possess a business or natural science undergraduate degree for admission.
+Neither Ross nor SEAS requires that you possess a business or natural science undergraduate degree for admission.
 Both schools recruit cohorts of diverse backgrounds in terms of fields of study, work experience, geography and other factors.

-International students should complete the standard applications for both Ross and SNRE.
+International students should complete the standard applications for both Ross and SEAS.
 Be sure to take the TOEFL exam as well as the GMAT or GRE.
 Several Erb alumni are working and living abroad, or are originally from abroad.
-If interested, you may contact the Erb Institute or the admissions offices at Ross or SNRE to obtain their contact information.
+If interested, you may contact the Erb Institute or the admissions offices at Ross or SEAS to obtain their contact information.
 Current international students are excellent resources for tips, insights and details on how to position your application from abroad.

 Visit the Erb International Students section